bastien34/cookiecutter_ooo_extension/README.md

 ## What you gonna have!
 The result will be 2 dirs.

-One named "your_extension" will contains src project.
+First one named "your_extension" contains the project source.
 You'll start writing your code in it.

 The second dir `oxt` contains the extension, that you can test and install.

-For now, you'll have as an exemple options dialog for few settings (url, token, path).
-These are let as example.
+For now, as an example, we let options dialog for few settings (url, token, path), a Menubar and a Toolbar linked to a launcher that open a simple message box.

+That's it.
+Stupid and simple !

 ## TODO'S